European Bison by artists Gillie and Marc

 Bulls become sexually mature at the age of 3 but are not allowed to mate until they are 6 or 7 because of the older and stronger bulls.
 Females will give birth to one calf every two years which they will do for the rest of their life.
 Males on the other hand become sexually inactive when they reach the age of 12.
 The cow gives birth to a very heavy baby, weighing between 25-30kg.
 She will feed it nourishing milk for about a year before it is old enough to graze for itself.

 Due to intense hunting and habitat degradation, European bison numbers have plummeted.
-By the early 20th century they could only be found in a few pockets.
-Finally, the last wild bison of the lowland subspecies was shot in the Białowieża Forest in 1921, with the Carpathian bison already being hunted to extinction in the mid-1800s.
-The lowland species was however, saved.
-It was in captivity and, through an incredible effort of conservation, began an incredibly successful reintroduction programme.
+Back in the early 20th century the European bison became extinct in the wild - the last wild bison of the lowland subspecies was shot in the Białowieża Forest in 1921, with the Carpathian bison already being hunted to extinction in the mid-1800s.
+The lowland species was however saved.
+In captivity and through an incredible extensive effort for conservation, began an incredibly successful reintroduction programme.
 In late 2020, the European bison changed classification from vulnerable to near threatened.
 They are still not entirely out of the woods though.
 Many habitats they have been reintroduced to are not optimal, herds are isolated from each other, and only 8 of the 47 herds are large enough to be genetically viable longterm.

 HOW TO HELP